JohnAstro/ImageThresholding/README.md

 # ImageThresholding
 This program applies thresholding to three images of keys.
-The percentile method uses the following percentages on each image:
+The percentile method uses three percentages on each image:
 - 30%
 - 50%
 - 60%